 - 1. Plug the A052T into a USB port and launch Terminal.app. - 2.
-Type: less /dev/sub - 3.
-The Mac system will return a list of USB devices.
-A052T will display as "/dev/tty.usbmodemXYZ" where XYZ is a number.
+Type: less /dev/sub - The Mac system will return a list of USB devices.
+A052T will display as - "/dev/tty.usbmodemXYZ" where XYZ is a number.
 Nothing further needs to be done if it is listed.

 Linux: No driver is required for Linux.
 When plugged into the computer, A052T will show up as a USB CDC device on /dev/ttyACM0.
 Once the driver is installed (if needed), run the Device Manager and check the COM port number.
 Your chart software will require your COM port number in order to access the data.
 (Your COM port number is the number associated with the USB port you are using.
-The port number is the number that Windows assigned as an input device.
-These are generated randomly by your computer and can be changed manually if required).

-The port number for the A052T can be found in Windows 'Control Panel->System->Device Manager' under 'Ports (COM & LPT)'.
+The port number is the number that Windows assigned to an input device.
+These are generated randomly by your computer and can be changed manually if required.
+The port number for the A052T can be found in Windows 'Control Panel->System->Device Manager under 'Ports (COM & LPT)'.
 Look for 'STMicroelectronics...' and the associated COM port.
 To change this number (if desired), double click the A052T and select the 'Port Settings' tab.
 Click the 'Advanced' button and change the port number to the one required.
+Operators can also use a Windows system to set up and configure the A052T through the USB port.
+More details on this process can be found in the 'Configuration' Chapter.